quantsingularity/QuantumBallot/documentation/technical/smart_contract_documentation.md

-# Chainocracy Smart Contract Technical Documentation
+# QuantumBallot Smart Contract Technical Documentation

 ## Overview

-This document provides comprehensive technical documentation for the enhanced Chainocracy smart contract system.
+This document provides comprehensive technical documentation for the enhanced QuantumBallot smart contract system.
 The system has been redesigned with a focus on security, robust voting mechanisms, and transparent governance.
 This documentation is intended for developers who need to understand, maintain, or extend the smart contract functionality.

 ## Architecture

-The Chainocracy smart contract system is implemented in Rust and consists of several key components:
+The QuantumBallot smart contract system is implemented in Rust and consists of several key components:

 1. **Core Contract Structure**: The `ElectionContract` struct serves as the main container for the contract state, providing thread-safe access to all components.
 2. **State Management**: Election states are managed through a state machine pattern with clear transitions.